A little about me and my practice

 I’m interested in what it means to be human.
 I’m not looking for ‘an answer’.
 In fact I strongly believe there are many ways to make sense of our experiences, both past and present.
 For me, what matters is that our understanding of our self, others, and life experiences are aligned.

-As a member of the UK Association of Transactional Analysis (UKATA) and UK Council for Psychotherapy (UKCP), I bide by their code of ethics and professional practice.
+A member of the UK Association of Transactional Analysis (UKATA) and UK Council for Psychotherapy (UKCP), I bide by their code of ethics and professional practice.
 As such, I attend regular supervision which further enhances the safety and effectiveness of my practice.
 I hold an enhanced DBS certificate.

 My motivation